 The Belle Vue Hotel hosted an extensive range of gatherings.
 Other than social events it hosted commercial auctions, formal meetings of creditors and also political assemblies.
 On match days at Valley Parade the same function rooms were probably used by journalists and match day officials.

 The Belle Vue Hotel was also well situated to meet the social needs of the officers of the Rifle Volunteers at the nearby barracks.
-For others it may have served as a private gentlemens club and by virtue of being within walking distance of Manningham’s middle class villas, it was well situated to attract wealthier customers.
+(Background about the Bradford Rifles from this link) For others it may have served as a private gentlemens club and by virtue of being within walking distance of Manningham’s middle class villas, it was well situated to attract wealthier customers.

 For those requiring accommodation, it was claimed that there were twenty bedrooms across the second floor and in the rear of the building.
 Those at the front overlook Valley Parade and would have provided vantage of the pitch.
 Press reports confirm that the hotel was utilised by touring sides playing at Valley Parade.